How to Make Sourdough Discard Pancakes No Eggs – The Best Guide

 1. Great for Egg Allergies & Vegan Diets

-For those following a vegan diet, these pancakes are a game-changer.
-Instead of relying on eggs, you can use plant-based substitutes like flaxseed meal, mashed bananas, or applesauce to enhance the texture.
+The vegan diet easily accepts these pancakes because they serve as a fantastic alternative.
+The alternative to traditional eggs includes using either flaxseed meal or mashed bananas along with applesauce to create the same texture.
 The result?
 Light, fluffy pancakes that taste just as good—if not better—than traditional ones.

 2. Zero-Waste Cooking – A Sustainable Choice